JunxianYangUESTC/JunxianYangUESTC.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, Here! 👋
-I am Yang Junxian, a third-year undergraduate student in School of Information and Software Engineering at the University of Electronic Science and Technology of China.
+I am Yang Junxian, a forth-year undergraduate student in School of Information and Software Engineering at the University of Electronic Science and Technology of China.
 Previously, I was a remote research intern at the University of Wisconsin-Madison, supervised by [Prof. Chaowei Xiao](https://xiaocw11.github.io/), devoting myself into building a new benchmark on evaluating LLMs ability towards vulnerability detection and repair.
-Now I am a research intern at [State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC)](https://skliotsc.um.edu.mo/), University of Macau, supervised by [Prof. Zhenning Li](https://www.fst.um.edu.mo/personal/zhenningli/).
+After that, I have been a research intern at [State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC)](https://skliotsc.um.edu.mo/), University of Macau, supervised by [Prof. Zhenning Li](https://www.fst.um.edu.mo/personal/zhenningli/).
+I will join the University of Science and Technology of China(USTC) as a master student in 2025 fall.

 My research interest includes (Multimodal) Large Language Models, Natural Language Processing and Autonomous Driving.

-**I am looking for a MPhil or a Ph.D program 2025 fall, feel free to contact me if you want to collaborate with me!**

 # 🔥 News
-- *2024.6*: &nbsp; One paper submitted at IEEE Transactions on Intelligent Vehicles.
+- *2024.8*: &nbsp; One paper submitted at AAAI 2025.
-- *2024.4*: &nbsp; One paper submitted at MFTS.
+- *2024.6*: &nbsp; One paper got Oral Presentation at MFTS.
 - *2023.12*: &nbsp; I will join [the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC)](https://skliotsc.um.edu.mo/) as a research intern under the supervision of [Prof. Zhenning Li](https://www.fst.um.edu.mo/personal/zhenningli/).
 - *2023.09*: &nbsp; I will start my first scientific experience in my life under the supervision of [Prof. Chaowei Xiao](https://xiaocw11.github.io/).